The promise of the book Richer Wiser happier by William Green is to show us how the world’s greatest investors win in markets and life.

-In this review, I’ll share my book highlights with you.
+In this review of Richer Wiser Happier, I’ll share my book highlights with you.
 So, as always, this is not a complete summary but a collection of my key takeaways.

 Here is a table of content, so feel free to directly skip to the section that interests you most.

 As much as I made this video for you, I made it for myself because I want to live by the investment and life principles presented in this book.